The Prowler (1951 film): Production

 Evelyn Keyes, under contract at Columbia, had long complained about the lack of challenging roles offered to her.
-When Sam Spiegel of Horizon Pictures (producers of the film for United Artists) bought this story, his partner at Horizon, John Huston, thought it would be the perfect project for Keyes, his estranged wife.
-Although more famous for her role in Gone with the Wind, Keyes felt this to be the best role and best performance of her career.
-Of those working on the film, only Spiegel, Huston, and Losey knew that the screenwriter was the blacklisted Dalton Trumbo.
+When Sam Spiegel of Horizon Pictures (producers of the film for United Artists) bought the story, his partner at Horizon, John Huston, believed that it would be the perfect project for Keyes, his estranged wife.
+Although more famous for her role in Gone with the Wind, Keyes felt this to be the best role and performance of her career.
+Of those working on the film, only Spiegel, Huston and Losey knew that the screenwriter was Dalton Trumbo.

-Hollywood Blacklist

-Several crew members of The Prowler were adversely affected by the Hollywood Blacklist.
-Screenplay writer Dalton Trumbo, a member of the Hollywood 10, was forced to write under a pseudonym, using the name Hugo Butler, a friend of his.
-Butler would soon be blacklisted too, writing in exile for twelve years and using pseudonyms himself.
-In a twist of irony and a dig at censors, director Joseph Losey cast Trumbo as the voice of the radio DJ, John Gilvray.
-Losey would also be blacklisted shortly after directing the movie.
+Several crew members who worked on The Prowler were adversely affected by the Hollywood blacklist.
+Screenplay writer Dalton Trumbo, an admitted communist and member of the Hollywood 10, wrote under the pseudonym of his friend Hugo Butler.
+Butler was also blacklisted, writing in exile for 12 years and also using pseudonyms to deceive the public.
+Director Joseph Losey cast Trumbo as the voice of the radio disc jockey John Gilvray.
+Losey also faced blacklisting shortly after directing the film, and would spend much of the rest of his career in Europe.

-Release

-The Prowler was theatrically released in the United States on 25 May 1951.

 Restoration

-Since The Prowler was produced independently, there was no studio to help preserve it and it was considered "orphaned."
-After a time, there was only one print left, and this was deteriorating.
-However, the Film Noir Foundation and the UCLA Film and Television Archive partnered to restore the film.
+As The Prowler was produced independently, there was no studio to help preserve it and it was considered orphaned.
+After a time, there was only one deteriorating print left, but the Film Noir Foundation and the UCLA Film and Television Archive partnered to restore the film.

 Home media

-The Prowler was released on 1 February 2011 on DVD via VCI Entertainment.
-The film became available on Blu-ray on 10 March 2015 via the same company.
-It has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.
+The Prowler was released on February 1, 2011 on DVD via VCI Entertainment.
+The film became available on Blu-ray on March 10, 2015 by the same company.
+It has been shown on the Turner Classic Movies show Noir Alley with Eddie Muller.